Many people are interested in whether CBD can serve as an alternative acne treatment.

 CBD is available in multiple forms, such as oils, capsules and even gummy bears.
 However, if you want to treat a skin condition we recommend choosing a CBD cream that is organic and has been tested in a third-party laboratory.

-A CBD cream can be used daily or as advised by your healthcare provider.
+A CBD cream can be used daily or as otherwise advised by your healthcare provider.
 Most of our customers apply it topically to the affected areas on which they feel they need relief.

 Although some evidence suggests CBD oils may be effective for acne relief, attempts to treat any acne associated with pain or sensitivity to the touch should be discussed with a licensed dermatologist before treatment.